 These chocolate chip cookies were inspired by my Roasted Pecan Butter recipe I posted yesterday.
-These are so “buttery” I had to pinch myself.
-They are so rich, so moist and so full of flavor….without a drop of butter.
+They are so “buttery” I had to pinch myself.
+It really is hard to believe how these are so rich, so moist and so full of flavor….without a drop of butter.

 This ingredient is the absolute star and simply cannot be replaced!